-The National Creation Fund will select projects based on a curatorial process led by the Artistic Producer and a small group at the NAC.
-We will evaluate projects in three phases.
+The National Creation Fund selects projects based on a curatorial process led by the Fund’s Artistic Producer and a small group at the NAC.
+We evaluate projects in three phases.
 First, they must meet the Fund’s investment criteria.
-The most compelling of these projects will go through a second phase of consideration that will involve conversations with the artists as well as more detailed artistic and financial information.
-Finally, we will make investment decisions from among the very best of these projects.
+The most compelling of these projects go through a second phase of consideration that involves conversations with the artists as well as more detailed artistic and financial information.
+Finally, we make investment decisions from among the very best of these projects.

-We will review proposals as we receive them.
-You’ll hear from us in four to six weeks whether your project will move forward to the next phase of consideration.
+We review proposals as we receive them.
+You’ll hear from us in four to six weeks whether your project will move forward to the second phase of consideration.
+Note that this is an extremely competitive process.
 If your project doesn’t meet our criteria, or is not as strong as other submissions, we’ll let you know then.

 If your project makes it past this initial phase, we’ll need more information and will be in touch to start a conversation.
 We’re looking to build a relationship with a project and its creators, so we’ll want to get to know you and the work better.